OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-15.md

 ## 1 Chronicles 15:14

-So the priests and the Levites consecrated themselves
+Thus, the priests and the Levites set themselves apart
 to bring up the ark of the Lord God of Israel.

 ---